Comparisons of wxmplot with other Python Plotting tools¶

 Disclaimer: this section is essentially opinion of the lead author of wxmplot.
 While it aims to be fair, there is clearly a bias in this view to emphasize priorities that informed the development of wxmplot.
 If you have comments or suggestions for improving this section, please use the Github discussion page.

-One of the aims for wxmplot, and especially wxmplot.interactive
+all kinds of scientific data.
+One of the aims for wxmplot, and especially

-comparisons of wxmplot with some other tools and libraries for plotting
+with some other tools and libraries for plotting scientific data with Python.

-scientific data with Python.
-The main emphasis here is on Line Plots,
+The main emphasis here is on Line Plots, basic plots of y versus x.
+While

 brevity, or simplicity of code.
 We are using Python because it is succint and elegant.

-change the color theme of the entire display, the color of each component of the display window, the size of the plot margins, how to set the data display range.
+change the color theme of the entire display, the color of each component of the display window, the size of the plot margins, and how to set the data display range.

-whether and where a legend is shown, whether grid lines are shown, and whether the plot is enclosed in a full box or only the left and bottom axes are drawn.
+change whether and where a legend is shown, whether grid lines are shown, and whether the plot is enclosed in a full box or only the left and bottom axes are drawn.

-changing the label for each trace, and the title and label for each axis, including setting font sizes.
+change the label for each trace, and the title and label for each axis, including setting font sizes.

-changing whether each axis is displayed linearly or logarithmically, and apply common manipulations such as showing derivative or y*x, 1/y, and so forth.
+change whether each axis is displayed linearly or logarithmically, and apply common manipulations such as showing derivative or y*x, 1/y, and so forth.

 For image display, users can lookup tables for mapping intensity to color, set thresholds and contrast levels, as well as showing axes and setting the size and location of a scalebar, and its label.
 Images can be flipped, rotated (and reset).
 Smoothing of pixelated data can be adjusted.
 Images can be toggled back-and-forth between “image mode” and “contour mode”.